ant-wireless/ANT-Android-SDKs/ANT_Android_SDK/README.md

 > * Add support to use multiple private networks simultaneously on adapters that support more network slots [ARS]
 > * Add ANT_NOT_ENABLED channel not available reason for when phones start providing ANT as a system setting [ARS + ANTLib]
 > * Add proper equals() support to ChannelID class to easily compare Channel IDs) [ANTLib]
+> * Fix RSSI values incorrect on some Qualcomm based platforms [ARS]
 > * Fix a rare deadlock when releasing channels) [ANTLib]
 > * Fix an IllegalArgumentException when intitializing the ANT USB Service [ARS]
 > * Fix a possible deadlock when shutting down with an active burst [ARS]